wacncontent/CustomizeTool/addCommentOutput/articles/storage/storage-premium-storage-preview-portal.md

 Azure uses the storage account as a container for your operating system (OS) and data disks.
 In other words, if you create an Azure DS-series or GS-series VM and select an Azure Premium Storage account, your operating system and data disks are stored in that storage account.

 To leverage the benefits of Premium Storage, create a Premium Storage account using an account type of *Premium_LRS* first.
-To do this, you can use the [Windows Azure Preview <!-- deleted by customization Portal](https://manage.windowsazure.cn/) --><!-- keep by customization: begin --> Portal](https://manage.windowsazure.cn) <!-- keep by customization: end -->, [Azure PowerShell](/documentation/articles/install-configure-powershell), or the [Service Management REST API](http://msdn.microsoft.com/zh-cn/library/azure/ee460799.aspx).
+To do this, you can use the [Windows Azure Preview Portal](https://manage.windowsazure.cn/), [Azure PowerShell](/documentation/articles/install-configure-powershell), or the [Service Management REST API](http://msdn.microsoft.com/zh-cn/library/azure/ee460799.aspx).
 For step-by-step instructions, see [Creating and using Premium Storage Account for Disks](#create-and-use-a-premium-storage-account-for-a-virtual-machine-data-disk).

 ### Important notes: